dubhalley/Vactrol_Enclosure/README.md

 Vactrols are optocouplers.

-It's a LED (Light Emitting Diode) and a LDR (Light Dependent Resistor)
+It's a LED (Light Emitting Diode) in front of a LDR (Light Dependent Resistor)

 A led can generate light progressively between no light and full light.